-General rules of conduct during the examination
+General rules of conduct (written exams)

 You must arrive at least 30 minutes before the examination starts, and be seated at your desk no later than 15 minutes before the examination starts.